xorbit/PiSurv/README.md

 ### Daemons and init scripts

 Ah, this is so much fun every time I try to do it (NOT!).
 I tried to use Python's [python-daemon] module.
 It wouldn't work with the recording script.
 It didn't report anything was wrong.
 It would just not do anything, no idea why.
 I tried the [daemon] program.
 Same thing!
-It didn't give any messages of any knd, it just didn't work.
+It didn't give any messages of any kind, it just didn't work.
 Eventually I found this [article about getting a Python script to run in the background], which uses the [start-stop-daemon] program.
 Using that as a template finally got it working!

 ## Dependencies